Catdev26/Flappy-Duck-/README.md

-# Flappy-Duck-
+# Flappy-Duck
-Flappy Bird, but I turned it into Flappy Duck and made it in Love2D as my first game on it
+It is an imported game from the famous Flappy Bird, but prosomatic, almost in the same style, and on a framework called Love2d.
+I will modify the project later.